 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Requires admission to the Philosophy (master's two years).

 10 credits overlap with FIL4320 – Ethics with long essay

-13 double sessions with seminars and one day with optional visit to NMBU.
+12 double sessions with seminars and lectures.
 Active participation in class is expected.
 The course has the following compulsory tuition activities:

 All the obligatory tuition activities must be accepted as satisfactory in order to be able to hand in the term paper.

 A term paper of approximately 10 pages à 2.300 characters, excl. bibliography.
 The topic must be approved of by the teacher.
 You submit your essay in Inspera.

 When you write an essay you are entitled to receive individual tutoring.
 However, this requires that you submit a draft.
 This is also a requirement in order to be able hand in the term paper.